covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 # AdapterViews and Fragments

 Last week we looked at some 'simple' widgets and layouts.
 Simple here refers to the fact that those widgets are mainly used to display/collect small amount of data.
 What if the data are of a large quantity or dynamically generated?
-Do we put say 20 headlines from a newspaper in TextViews one after another?
+Do we put say 200 student records in TextViews one after another?
 Obviously the answer is no here.
-Let's find out how.
+Let's find out how to do it properly.

+> On the 20th October 2016, winners were announced for this year's Google Material Design Awards, check it out [here](http://www.xda-developers.com/winners-announced-for-googles-material-design-awards-2016/)

 ## Lab 1 AdapterViews

-We have looked at Spinner, which is a special case i.e. subclass of AdapterView.
-In order to make it work, we had to combine three elements: the View itself (Spinner), the data resource which is typically a Collection (interface), an Adaptor that binds every *single entry* in the Collection with its layout.
+We looked at Spinner previously, which is a special case i.e. subclass of AdapterView.
+In order to get it work, we had to combine three elements: the View itself (Spinner), the data resource which is typically a Collection (interface), an Adaptor that binds every *single entry* in the Collection with its layout.

 ![adaptor components](http://cdn.edureka.co/blog/wp-content/uploads/2013/03/adapters-1.png)